Eddie & Ernie - Bullets Don't Have Eyes b/w You Make My Life A Sunny Day *BACK IN STOCK*

 One of the duo’s last recordings, “Bullets Don’t Have Eyes” was never released at the time of its creation in 1972.
 The 45 was eventually released on Daptone imprint Ever-Soul in 2009.

-Exclusive to the Super Soul Super Store, this 45 features a different b-side, "You Make My Life A Sunny Day," a staff favorite here at House of Soul.
+Exclusive to the Super Soul Super Store, this 45 features a different b-side, "You Make My Life A Sunny Day," a staff favorite here at House of Soul, and recently sampled by Jay Z & Beyoncé for The Carters' "Lovehappy" on Everything Is Love (2018).